mmore500/signalgp-lite/joss/paper.md

 \autoref{fig:tts-context} shows the number of generations elapsed before a full solution was found.

 SignalGP-Lite evolved full solutions in half as many generations compared to SignalGP when regulation was enabled.
 Moreover, fewer replicates failed to reach a full solution in 10000 generations under SignalGP-Lite.
 With regulation disabled, however, the performance of both libraries was similar.
+These results mean that SignalGP-Lite is a valid alternative to SignalGP when it comes to artificial life applications.

 # Projects Using the Software

-SignalGP-Lite is used in DISHTINY, a digital framework for studying organism multicelularity. [cite]
+SignalGP-Lite is used in DISHTINY, a digital framework for studying organism multicelularity [@moreno2019toward].

 # Figures